 A seller’s market is just the opposite: too many buyers and not enough sellers.
 With more buyers than sellers, properties tend to sell quickly and prices rise.
 If you are selling a house, it’s great to be in a seller’s market, for it will be easier to sell your home quickly for a good price.
 On the other hand, if you are trying to buy a home in a seller’s market, it can be frustrating to watch prices rise and to have other people outbid you for the home you want.

 Most real estate professionals generally consider a balanced real estate market to be one in which most properties take an average of six months to sell.
 Brokers calculate this number by tracking the number of days on market (DOM) of every property listed and sold.
-A balanced market means that there is likely to be at least six months worth of inventory (properties) on hand to sell for the number of buyers in the market.
+A balanced market means that there is likely to be about six months worth of inventory (properties) on hand to sell for the number of buyers in the market.
 If the number rises above six months inventory on hand, then the market is swinging into a buyer’s market.
 If it falls below, it is becoming a seller’s market.

 Many believe that winter is a perfect example of a buyer’s market because most buyers aren’t looking to move at this time of the year.
 Although it is true that there are fewer buyers, there are usually fewer properties on the market as well.
 Since properties offered for sale during slower times of the year are generally marketed more aggressively, they often sell for as strong a price as they would if they were marketed during in a busier period.

 In the spring, a seasonal adjustment occurs.
-More properties come into the market and buyer activity picks up as families with children (still the single largest buyer demographic) buy properties so that they can move during summer vacation.
+More properties come into the market and buyer activity picks up as families with children (still the single largest buyer demographic) buy homes so that they can move during summer vacation.
 Because of this, spring is traditionally thought to be more of a seller’s market.
 However, a buyer’s market can easily exist in the spring if conditions dictate; that is, if there are more properties than buyers, longer DOM numbers and falling prices.

 Sometimes, certain events can create an extended buyer’s market even if the local economy is relatively strong.
 A national recession (or fear that a recession is on the horizon), stock market contraction, lower consumer confidence, mounting job layoffs, rising inventory, declining new properties sales, rising interest rates, rising energy costs, and other such events can affect market conditions and property values.